bitcoin-api/bitcoin-api-full-stack/README.md

 #### Database Info

-TODO: 🚧👷‍♂️👷‍♀️🏗 -> improve documentation in this section
+TODO: 🚧👷‍♂️👷‍♀️🏗 -> improve documentation in this section - use tables

 In the Bitcoin-Api system, some DynamoDB database operations are locked with [Dr. Q👨🏿‍🔬](https://github.com/bitcoin-api/drq) to prevent any conflicting updates.